Barba Varley International Award 2022

 Hence the idea of local communities to build a cemetery for people without identity.

-Subsequently a group of artists created a festival with installations reminiscent of the nameless.
+Subsequently, a group of artists held a festival with installations reminiscent of the nameless.

 Message from the Colombian Minister of Culture, Patricia Ariza for the Barba Varley Prize